TIMELINE-Ryanair struggles with widespread strike action

 July 25/ 26:

-Cabin crew in Italy, Spain, Portugal and Belgium staged a two-day strike that forced Ryanair to cancel the flights of more than 50,000 customers.
+Cabin crew in Italy, Spain, Portugal and Belgium staged a two-day strike that forced Ryanair to cancel the flights of more than 50,000 customers, the airline’s biggest-ever strike.

 July 24: